care-group/CARE-Group-Website/_projects/projects/Smart Home.md

 </p>

 <p>
-Get in touch if you want more information about any of our existing datasets or if you are a company of assistive products or a care provider requiring our expertise in IoT, machine learning and home activity monitoring technology. <contact>
+Get in touch if you want more information about any of our existing datasets or if you are a company of assistive products or a care provider requiring our expertise in IoT, machine learning and home activity monitoring technology.
 </p>